The version date of this specification is 2023/07/14

 Example File:

-# fss-000c iki-0000 This is my sentence, anything can go here but sometimes I want to emphasis:"emphasize some text".
-Other times I want to render a url such as this example url: url:'http://www.example.com/url with space/'.
-There are no comments, except for maybe the FSS header (which would not resolve to any IKI syntax anyway).
+# fss-000c iki-0000 This is my sentence, anything can go here but sometimes I want to italic:"emphasize some text".
+Other times I want to render a URL such as this example URL: url:'http://www.example.com/url with space/'.
+There are no comments, except for maybe the FSS:"Featureless Settings Specification" header (which would not resolve to any IKI syntax anyway).
 Quotes may be included, such as: code:"const char *string = \"My \\\"quoted\\\" C string.\";".
-The following emphasis\:"is escaped to not be treated as IKI data".
+The following italic\:"is escaped to not be treated as IKI Variable".
+The conditionally optional open and close brackets allow for putting a variable directly next to another word character like: [context]:"bold"this[context]:"bold".
+These are examples of escapes: one:"\" escape", two:"\\" escape", three:"\\\" escape", six:"\\\\\\" escape".
+These are examples of non-escapes: one:"\' escape", two:"\\' escape", three:"\\\' escape", six:"\\\\\\' escape".
+These slashes \ \\ \\\ are not escaped because there is now quote immediately after each of them.

 Example Results: